smoelius/ethereum_input_bus/README.md

 cheating supplier who sends bogus data.

 The call to `request` also includes the amount of Ether that the requestor is willing to pay for the read.
-The supplier uses some fraction of this Ether to fund the gas for the requestor's callback.
+The supplier uses some fraction of this Ether to pay for the gas needed to verify the Merkle proof and for the requestor's callback.
 The supplier keeps the remaining fraction as profit.  `eib` does **not** keep any fraction of this Ether for itself.

 A requestor can cancel its request at any time before the data has been supplied.